Glass House Brands (GLASF) Q1 2026 earnings summary

 Financial highlights

-Cost of production per pound rose to $175 from $108 last year, with average selling price at $171 per pound.
+Cost of production rose to $175 per pound from $108 last year, driven by labor inefficiencies and expansion.

 Outlook and guidance

-Cost of production target remains $95 per pound on a quarterly basis in the second half of 2026.
+Annual production cost target remains $95 per pound, expected to be achieved in the second half of 2026.

 Latest events from Glass House Brands